Skip to main content

 Attaching schemas to sourcesโ€‹

-We recommend to not create schemas explicitly.
-Instead, user should provide a few global schema settings and then let the table and column schemas to be generated from the resource hints and the data itself.
+We recommend not creating schemas explicitly.
+Instead, users should provide a few global schema settings and then let the table and column schemas be generated from the resource hints and the data itself.

 The dlt.source decorator accepts a schema instance that you can create yourself and modify in whatever way you wish.
-The decorator also support a few typical use cases:
+The decorator also supports a few typical use cases:

 Schema created implicitly by decoratorโ€‹